logicmagix/locomotive/README.md

 2. Press Enter to view the game library menu.
 3. Navigate with SPACE/j (down), b/k (up), q (exit menu).
 4. Enter a game number to launch or `q` to quit.
-5. Press Enter to reuse the last selection or reopen the menu.
+5. Press Enter reopen the menu.
+6. Use the `add` command to add non-games or hide games.

 ## Customization
 - **Non-Game Filtering**: Add AppIDs of non-game entries (e.g., tools, DLCs) to `~/.config/locomotive/non_games.conf`, one integer per line or use the `add` command in the Locomotive interface.
+AppID is displayed on launch.

 ## Screenshots